X-LANCE/Mobile-Env/docs/task-definition-en.md

 many kinds of operations.
 Some frequently-used operations comprise:

 * `install_apk` - Installs a package.
-The path to the apk package is expected from the string field `path` of the message field `filesystem`.
+The path to the apk package is expected in the string field `path` of the message field `filesystem`.
 The path can be specified either as a relative path from the current `textproto` file or as an absolute path (not recommended).
 * `force_stop` - Forces a process to terminate according to the package name provided by `package_name`.
 * `clear_cache` - Clears the app's cache according to the package name provided by `package_name`.
 * `start_activity` - Launches an Android activity whose name is specified by `full_activity`.
-The format of the Android activity names are `package_name/activity_name`, *e.g.*, `com.wikihow.wikihowapp/com.wikihow.wikihowapp.MainTabActivity`.
+The format of the Android activity identification is `package_name/activity_name`, *e.g.*, `com.wikihow.wikihowapp/com.wikihow.wikihowapp.MainTabActivity`.
 * `start_screen_pinning` - Enables screen pinning.
 After enabling, the Android system will switch back to the certain activity if an exit is detected.
-The activity name should be specified through `full_activity`.
+The activity should be specified through `full_activity`.
 </details>
 <!-- }}} `AdbCall` Message -->
 <!-- }}} `SetupStep` Message -->

-### `AppScreen` Message
+### Extending New Task: `AppScreen` Message

 <!-- `AppScreen` Message {{{ -->
-An `AppScreen` message object is required as the argument by both `expected_app_screen` and `wait_for_app_screen`.
+An `AppScreen` message object is required for the argument of both `expected_app_screen` and `wait_for_app_screen`.
 This type of message needs two
 parameters:

-+ `activity` - A string indicating the name of the Android activity.
-The format of the Android activity names is `package_name/activity_name`, *e.g.*, `com.wikihow.wikihowapp/com.wikihow.wikihowapp.MainTabActivity`.
++ `activity` - A string indicating an Android activity.
+The format is `package_name/activity_name`, *e.g.*, `com.wikihow.wikihowapp/com.wikihow.wikihowapp.MainTabActivity`.
 + `view_hierarchy_path` - An array of string requiring a VH path.
-Each array element turns to be a regex which matches an item on the path.
-The VH path comprises a VH node sequence from the top to the bottom.
+Each array element is be a regex which matches an item on the path.
+The VH path comprises a VH node sequence from the root to the leaf.
 It is not necessary to provide the nodes consecutively.

 It is worth noting that, the representation of the nodes in `AppScreen.view_hierarchy_path` is the same with the output of the command `adb shell dumpsys`, *i.e.* the output of `android.view.View::toString`.
 This is a quite compat format and hard to read.
-However, in most cases, this property can be ignored, because this property will locates to a specific page while most InfoUI interaction tasks require transfering between different pages of the app.
+However, in most cases, this property can be ignored.
+This is due to that this property will locates to a specific page, while most InfoUI interaction tasks require transferring between different pages of the app.
 Consequently, this property shouldn't be used to fix the interaction to a specific page.
-If you really need to give a value for this property, you can refer to the following example:
+If you really need to give a value to this property, you can refer to the following example:

 <details>
     <summary>The example of the `view_hierarchy_path` property</summary>